Support during your studies

 The University Library

-The University’s central learning resource is based in the Pilkington Library which recently celebrated its 30th anniversary.
-The Library aims to provide a complete range of services to support and enhance student learning, including:
+The University’s central learning resource is the Pilkington Library.
+The library aims to provide a complete range of services to support and enhance student learning, including:

 - staffed enquiry points and an email enquiry service